-The rules for higher education admissions consist both of requirements for admissions and rules for ranking applicants who are qualified to study.
+The rules for higher education admissions consist both of requirements for admission and rules for ranking applicants who are qualified to study.

-The Norwegian Universities and Colleges Admission Service (NUCAS) is responsible admissions to most programmes at Norwegian universities and university colleges.
+The Norwegian Universities and Colleges Admission Service (NUCAS) is responsible for admissions to most programmes at Norwegian universities and university colleges.
 Some institutions have their own local admissions systems.
-This applies to a number of private university colleges, as well as university colleges that have entrance examinations or auditions.
+This applies to a number of private university colleges, as well as university colleges that have entrance examinations.

-Information about admissions requirements is available on NUCAS’ website, or by visiting the website of the university of university college offering the programme.
+Information about admissions requirements is available on NUCAS’ website, or by visiting the website of the university or university college offering the programme.